alybonk/ros-bazel/README.md

       filesystem at runtime.
 Bazel-built binaries will probably just not be found by such tools.
 - [ ] Actions, services, `dynamic_reconfigure` and probably other less-known message-based stuff.

-This code is not supported in any way, and probably not recommended for production use.
-I just wanted to see if there was an easier way to onboard ROS teams to Bazel without having to maintain a whole separate build system for ROS.

 ## Try it out

 Get a shell in the docker environment: